For some people, the internet can be a tricky tool to navigate, and most are often confused by how search engine results pages are structured.

 Here are the various Google ranking factors to keep in mind.

 This is the most important one and this is a general picture of your website.
 It takes into account other determinants to provide your website with an overall score or “authority”.
-Every web page that you’re trying to rank on SERPs is going to be influenced by the domain it comes from.

 The more power that your website has, the more likely it is that each page on your site will rank.
 The only powerful addition here is internal linking, learning how to best optimize the user’s experience can make all the difference.